sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 For more details, visit the [CANOPUS release page](https://bio.informatik.uni-jena.de/software/canopus/).

-### Identifying the molecular structure with CSI:FingerID
+### Identifying the molecular structure with CSI:FingerID {#CSIFingerID-structure}

 CSI:FingerID facilitates the identification of molecular structures by matching predicted molecular fingerprints against database structures.
 SIRIUS ships with a wide range of [built-in databases]({{ "/methods-background/#CSIFingerID" | relative_url }}).
-Additionally, users can enhance the search capabilities by adding their own structures as a "custom database" (see [Import of custom structure and spectra databases]({{ "/gui/#Import-of-custom-structure-and-spectra-databases" | relative_url }})) which can then be searched alongside the existing databases.
+Additionally, users can enhance the search capabilities by adding their own structures as a "custom database" (see [Import of custom structure and spectra databases](#custom-database-import) which can then be searched alongside the existing databases.

 {% capture fig_img %}